 How to Report

-What happens when I report
+What happens after I submit a report?

-- If there is an imminent danger to someone
+- If there is an imminent danger to someone;

 Reporting to the Police

 If you choose to report to the police and press criminal charges, the college will support you.
 To report:

 - Call Goucher’s Office of Campus Safety, 410-337-6112, or come to the office (Heubeck Hall, ground floor), and ask for assistance in calling the police.

 - Call the local police department (county 410-887-2214, city 410-396-2525).

 - Go directly to the closest police station.
 The nearest precinct to Goucher is 700 E Joppa Rd, Baltimore (Towson area).

 NOTE: The criminal reporting process is not confidential since all reports are a matter of public record.
 Therefore, the college may receive information about the assault and have an obligation to take specific actions in response.
 Also, a report to the Office of Campus Safety does trigger a report to the Office of Title IX; however, this does not automatically trigger a formal Title IX complaint.